timsetsfire/odsc-ml-drum/README.md

 ## Requirements

+### Colab

+If using [google colab](https://colab.research.google.com/) import Colab Version DRUM Model Serving Made Easy.ipynb from this repo and you are done ;)

+You can also import the Colab Version of Brief Tour of DRUM.ipynb

+### Local

+If you choose to run this locally then please do the following.
+The disadvantage of colab is that the app won't run

 * Python version >= 3.7

 If you want to follow along with section on Monitoring your deployment with DataRobot you will need